Showing posts sorted by date for query evil. Sort by relevance Show all posts

 Whether God answers our request to be healed or delivered from difficult circumstances depends on why we are asking.
 If we wish to be healed (delivered) so we can better serve him, he will say yes.
 If we wish to be healed so we can ¹"spend it on ourselves," he will not.

-We incorrectly think God is a celestial Santa Claus or our heavenly servant or butler instead of the all-wise, loving, infinitely beautiful, and powerful Creator wbo sustains all creation and ²life.
-Someone to be adored and honored, not someone we can control and use for our own ends.
+We incorrectly think God is a celestial Santa Claus or our heavenly servant or butler instead of the all-wise, loving, infinitely beautiful, and powerful Creator wbo sustains all creation and ²life; someone to be honored, adored and respected (feared) not someone we can control and use for our own ends.

 "You ask and do not receive, because you ask wrongly, to spend it on your passions."
 Jas 4:3